Mike Enzi: Foreign policy

 Enzi voted in favor of the Authorization for Use of Military Force of 2001 and the Authorization for Use of Military Force Against Iraq Resolution of 2002.
-Enzi praised Bush's 2003 State of the Union Address stating that he had made solid arguments against Iraq's weapons of mass destruction and the need to disarm Iraq and later stated that Saddam Hussein must be overthrown to disarm Iraq.
+Enzi praised Bush's 2003 State of the Union Address stating that he had made solid arguments against Iraq's weapons of mass destruction program and supported the need to disarm Iraq.
+Enzi stated that Saddam Hussein must be overthrown to disarm Iraq.
 In 2003, he stated that he still believed that Iraq had weapons of mass destruction despite no weapons of mass destruction being discovered following the invasion of Iraq.
 The withdrawal of United States troops from Iraq was opposed by Enzi.
-Questioning what objectives would be achieved or interested served, Enzi opposed giving Barack Obama authorization to order military strikes against Ba'athist Syria.
+Questioning what objectives would be achieved or interests served, Enzi opposed giving Barack Obama authorization to order military strikes against Ba'athist Syria.

 The Comprehensive Nuclear-Test-Ban Treaty was opposed by Enzi, who stated that the United States needed to test its nuclear weapons as one-third of the nuclear weapons were detected to have flaws from 1945 to 1992.
-He supported either amending or leaving the Anti-Ballistic Missile Treaty.
-Enzi was among the 47 Republican members of the U.S. Senate that signed a letter to the leaders of the Islamic Republic of Iran stating that the nuclear deal between Iran and the United States could be undone by a future president.
+He supported either amending or leaving the Anti-Ballistic Missile Treaty in order for the United States to improve its missile defense against nuclear weapons.
+In 2015, Enzi was among the 47 Republican members of the U.S. Senate who signed a letter to the leaders of the Islamic Republic of Iran stating that the nuclear deal between Iran and the United States could be undone by a future president.

+Enzi was the only senator to vote against the Burmese Freedom and Democracy Act in 2016.
+The legislation eliminated American imports from Myanmar, placed restrictions on the visas of Myanmar's leaders, and required American opposition to international financial institutions giving loans to Myanmar.

-Returning the Balangiga bells, which were taken as war trophies during the Philippine–American War, to the Philippines was opposed by Enzi.
+Enzi opposed returning the Balangiga bells, which were taken as war trophies during the Philippine–American War, to the Philippines in 2018.

+Gun rights

+The NRA Political Victory Fund gave Enzi "A" ratings in 1996, and 2014.
+Enzi initially supported the Violent and Repeat Juvenile Offender Act in 1998, which aimed to reduce crimes committed by juveniles, but withdrew his support stating that the legislation infringed on the Second Amendment.
+Enzi voted against amendments to the Juvenile Justice Enforcement Act in 1999, which would require background checks for firearms sales at gun shows and flea markets, regulate the transfer of firearms through the internet, and ban the importation of high capacity ammunition magazines; he was one of two senators who voted against an amendment to prohibit juveniles from purchasing or possessing assault-style semi-automatic weapons without the consent of a parent.
+Enzi introduced legislation in 2001, which would have required law enforcement to destroy the records created by the Federal Bureau of Investigation of people who passed a background check for a gun purchase.